CiscoDevNet/jtapi-samples/README.md

     code .
     ```

-1. Edit `.vscode/launch.json` to specify environment variables for the samples to run
+1. Edit `.vscode/launch.json` to specify environment variable config for the samples you wish to run

-    1. Finally, to launch the sample in VS Code, select the **Debug** panel, choose the desired `Debug (Launch) ...` option, and click the green 'Start Debugging' arrow:
+1. Finally, to launch the sample in VS Code, select the **Run** panel, choose the desired `Debug (Launch) ...` option, and click the green 'Start Debugging' arrow:

         ![Launch](images/launch.png)